xinwenfu/VChat_DEP/README.md

 There are a number of protections that systems put in place to prevent or limit the effectiveness of buffer overflows.
 There are those that attempt to prevent the attacker from gaining control over the flow of execution, like [Stack Canaries](https://www.usenix.org/legacy/publications/library/proceedings/sec98/full_papers/cowan/cowan.pdf), which aim to protect the return address.
 There are also those such as [Address Space Layout Randomization](https://www.ibm.com/docs/en/zos/3.1.0?topic=overview-address-space-layout-randomization) that make it more difficult for overflows to be successful or locate the addresses of the target functions, and libraries they require.
 With this document, we will be focusing on something known as [Data Execution Prevention (DEP)](https://learn.microsoft.com/en-us/windows/security/threat-protection/overview-of-threat-mitigations-in-windows-10#data-execution-prevention), with this protection scheme we set something known as the No eXecute (NX) bit on specific memory pages.
 This is generally a hardware-based protection (Software-based DEP does exist), and if the NX-bit of a memory page is set, the CPU will not allow the execution of instructions located within that memory page as it should be *read/write-only*.
 Looking at previous exploits, we have heavily relied on being able to execute instructions that we have placed into the stack.

+> [!NOTE]
+> The exact terminology used to refer to the bit that controls if a memory page can have its contents loaded and executed by the CPU differs between CPU architectures and manufacturers.
+For example, AMD refers to this as No-eXecute memory page protection (NX) feature and Intel refers to this as the Execute Disable bit (XD).
+>
+> For simplicity, we will use the common No eXecute (NX) bit terminology introduced earlier.

 > [!IMPORTANT]
 > Please set up the Windows and Linux systems as described in [SystemSetup](./SystemSetup/README.md)!
 ## Exploitation
 This write-up will contain two pre-exploit and exploitation sections.
 This is simply to show the effects of using the DEP protections.
 Details of creating an exploit for the [TRUN](https://github.com/DaintyJet/VChat_TRUN) command will not be included, as this has been done previously.